ydong6/assignment-3/README.md

 You are finished.
 You are probably also happy and/or angry or even, possibly, both.
 The regex pain is complete for the time being.
 Next time, we'll be doing this in [Python](http://python.org).

 Know that regular expressions are pretty hard for everyone.
-With some practice (and more practice), you start to get used to how the patterns work and how they work, in particular, with your programming language or text-editor of choice.
+With some practice (and more practice), you start to get used to how the patterns work, generally, and also how they work, particularly, with your programming language or text-editor of choice.
 One you have a little time to get a bit [Zen](https://www.youtube.com/watch?v=Q6-DmV4dhek) about regular expressions, you may even start to like them.

 Then again, maybe not.